NamelezzUser/kprog-countdown-snake/README.md

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

+⚠️ Some files included in this project were provided as part of the university course material and are not subject to the license applied to this repository.
+Please refer to comments within individual files for details.

 ---